ByronKrauskopf/Pewlett_Hackard_Analysis/README.md

 ![Mentorship Eligibility](./Data/mentorship_eligibility.png)

 - A total of 90,398 employees are anticipated to retire in the near future.
-- The largest job title group retiring is Senior Engineer with 29,414 (32.54%), followed closly by Senior Staff with 28,254 (31.26%).
+- The largest job title group retiring is Senior Engineer with 29,414 (32.54%), followed closely by Senior Staff with 28,254 (31.26%).
 - By job role, Engineer is the largest group retiring with 45,397 (50.22%), followed by Staff with 40,497 (44.80%).
 - There are a total of 1,549 employees eligible for the Mentorship Program under the current criteria.